KWillets/striped_index/README.md

 </svg>

 Figure 1.
 A Striped Index for "cat$0cab$1abe$2bat$3".
+Each word is represented by a linked list which may be followed to reconstruct each character by position.
 Character labels are not stored explicitly and are looked up by range in charindex.

 Conventional suffix sorting algorithms handle the multiple string case by concatenating them into a single string, separated by metacharacter terminators $0..$n-1, and feeding that into an algorithm built for a single string, which incurs significant overhead.
 The Striped Index takes advantage of the fact that comparisons stop at terminators and works backwards ("induced sorting") from their ordering.
 The main difference is that suffixes are not merged into a single sorted array but are instead kept in columnwise "stripes".